mtreinish/health-helm/README.rst

 converted to v2 using the subunit-1to2 utility) bindings available for even more languages including `C`_, `C++`_, `shell`_, and `Perl`_.
 If you're using python you can refer to the [junitxml2subunit.py](junitxml2subunit.py) file in this repo for an example.
+Another example performing the same conversion (JUnit XML to subunit v2) can be found in rust with the `junitxml2subunit project`_, if you'd like to implement a converter in rust.

 .. _Javascript: https://github.com/testing-cabal/subunit-js/
 .. _Python: https://pypi.org/project/python-subunit/